 Yes.
 Procore is the most common project management environment we see in MEP and AEC firms, and the RFI, submittal, and daily reporting workflows we build are designed to integrate with it directly.
 We use Procore's API to pull and push data with no double entry and no separate login.
 If your team is on Procore already, that's a solid starting point.

 Bluebeam is where a lot of submittal review and markup work happens in the field.
-We build AI workflows that run alongside Bluebeam, reading annotated PDFs, extracting review comments, and flagging spec conflicts, without changing how your team uses the tool today.
-Bluebeam stays.
-The manual extraction and cross-referencing work goes away.
+We build AI workflows that run alongside Bluebeam, reading the PDF annotation layer to pull markup comments and cross-reference them against your spec requirements.
+Your team keeps working in Bluebeam the same way they do today.
+The time spent manually compiling review notes and chasing spec references goes away.

 An AI Readiness Assessment takes 2–3 weeks and gives you a prioritized map of where to start.
 A focused workflow implementation, like RFI drafting or submittal screening, typically runs 4–8 weeks from scoping to deployment.
 If someone is quoting you 6 months to automate RFI responses, ask why.